kastiglione/kastiglione.github.io/_posts/2019-01-25-unified-lldb-print-command.md

         po(expression, frame, result)
 ```

+This will first try the expression as a variable, and otherwise fallback to full expression evaluation.

 Anyone new to lldb's Python API will have questions, like "what exactly is `@lldb.command(...)`".
 See the epilog for explanations of these API quirks.

 But first, this code calls two helper commands, `vo()` and `po()` which we need to implement.